 How can drivers be helped to avoid congested areas or areas where we want to maintain traffic safety?
-This is a question tackled by the Future Digital Mobility Management project.
+This was a question tackled by the Future Digital Mobility Management project.

 More information exchange is needed between the City and drivers for example regarding additional information related to traffic that is not available via standard traffic information channels.